 - 288. I would say there was roughly only about six staff members looking after all the boys in Rossie Farm.
 It wasn't many.
 They certainly had their work cut out.
 The staff controlled things in their own way. - 289.
-I think was called Mr was called Mr comes into my head.
+I think SNR was called Mr LLY For some reason that name comes into my head.
 He would sit in his office all day. - 290.
 Mr Warburton was my keyworker.
 I never had any qualms with him.
 I never had many dealings with Mr Warburton.
 The only times he got involved with me was if there was a problem or I was getting punished for something.
 He'd sometimes come in to ask questions if there was a problem going on with a group of boys or something like that.
 That was about all of his involvement with me.
 There were a couple of other workers but I don't really remember them. - 291.
 There was a guy we called the janitor.
 I forget his name.
 He was an ex-army guy.
 He sort of controlled and disciplined the boys.
 He would tell people to shut up and what have you.
-He normally got what he wanted. - 293.
+He normally got what he wanted. - 292.
+There was a matron.
+I don't remember her name.
+There were two chefs in the kitchens.
+One was a man.
+I don't remember his name.
+The other was a woman called GBP I don't remember her surname.
+She was probably about thirty.

+GBP was replaced by another man towards the end of my time in Rossie Farm.
+I don't remember his name. - 293.
 The headmaster had a secretary.
 The secretary would come in inappropriately dressed.
 She wore miniskirts, low cut tops and things like that.
 She wore perfume.
 That wasn't right.
 It was torture for boys of that age.
 We never saw women.
 It made all the boys have thoughts.
 We used to talk about that amongst ourselves.
 Nothing happened but it created fantasies.
 I think she knew what she was doing.

 - 294. I knew all the lads that were in there with me.
 They had come up through the ranks with me.
 The kids in there came from different areas of Scotland.
 They tended to group together.
 There were Edinburgh, Fife and Glasgow groups.
 Because I was from all of those places I went across the groups.
 I was like a helper between all the groups.
 If there was any bother between two boys between different groups I was the one who was sent to pass on messages.
 I think that helped me not to get into any trouble from any of the boys.
 Because everyone knew me I was alright, nobody would bother me and I was able to mix in with everyone. - 295.
 I don't remember the names of all of the boys who were in there with me.
-The ones I remember by their proper names are and and and are all of the boys who were in there with me.
-The ones I remember by their proper names are and and are all of the boys who were in there with me.
-The ones I remember by their proper names are all of the boys who were in there with me.
-The ones I remember by their proper names are all of the boys who were in there with me.
-The ones I remember by their proper names are all of the boys who were in there with me.
+The ones I remember by their proper names are and and s nickname was